portnov/krita-builder/README.md

 * When "docker run" is called, it runs entrypoint.sh, which basically does the
   following:
     - git pull
     - build last version of Krita.
+Note that thanks to `make' it will rebuild only files that were changed in krita git repo since your previous build.
-    - run build-image.sh script shipped with Krita.
-This script also calls "make", so it will rebuild files changed in git repo since image was built.
+    - run build-image.sh script to actually build an AppImage.

 Built binary files for Krita are put under "build/" directory.
-They are stored usage in subsequent compilations.
+They are stored for later usage in subsequent compilations.
 If you want to place them in another directory, or do not save them at all, you will need to tweak build-appimage.sh script.

 # Dependencies